 It is highly possible to have both integrated and dedicated graphics cards on your computer at the same time as well.

-The Two Different Types of Graphics Card
+The Two Different Types of Graphics Cards

-So as mentioned earlier, you have to first understand that there are two different kinds of graphics cards:
+So as mentioned earlier, you have first to understand that there are two different kinds of graphics cards:

-- Dedicated Graphics Card (aka discrete graphics card)
+1. Dedicated Graphics Card (aka discrete graphics card)

-- Integrated Graphics Card (iGPU)
+2. Integrated Graphics Card (iGPU)

 Let us talk about each separately.